Information for trainers on how the RCOG maintains quality in postgraduate medical education.

 Curriculum development and assessment framework

-The RCOG develops the specialty and subspecialty curricula (including ATSMs), which are then scrutinised and approved by the GMC.
-The curriculum describes the areas of both clinical and non-clinical competences that must be achieved to gain a Certificate of Completion of Training (CCT), which allows specialist registration and the opportunity to apply to become a consultant in the NHS.
+The RCOG develops the specialty and subspecialty curricula (including ASMs), which are then scrutinized and approved by the GMC.
+The curriculum describes the areas of both clinical and non-clinical competences that must be achieved to gain a Certificate of Completion of Training (CCT/CESR CP), which allows specialist registration and the opportunity to apply to become a consultant in the NHS.

-The RCOG regularly reviews the curriculum, actively taking feedback from Fellows and Members, to ensure the curriculum requirements are up to date and relevant to clinical practice.
+The RCOG regularly reviews the curriculum, actively taking feedback through public engagement, to ensure the curriculum requirements are up to date and relevant to clinical practice.
 The curriculum includes non-clinical aspects of medicine, in recognition of the importance of developing non-clinical skills for all trainees.
 The RCOG has developed workplace-based assessments to support the curriculum, which are reviewed regularly to ensure suitability.
-This structure is managed through the RCOG Curriculum Committee.
+This structure is managed through the RCOG Core Curriculum Committee.

 There are also 4 subspecialty training programmes with defined curricula and assessment processes.
 Trainees in these programmes undergo an individualised review process by external specialists to ensure progress towards subspecialty certification.
 The RCOG Subspecialty Committee manages subspecialty training.